2nPlusOne/phaselock/README.md

 ### Phase 3: Advanced Features

-- [ ] Re-roll generated spectrum if the operator doesn't like it
+- [ ] Re-roll generated spectrum if the psychic doesn't like it
 - [ ] Custom spectrum list option in game creation
 - [ ] Spectator mode